-- The detector wiring is disconnected or incorrectly connected. - The display reading is -10% of full scale or lower.
+• The display reading is -10% of full scale or lower.

-When the M2A senses a fail condition, it alerts you as follows:
+When the M2A-XL senses a fail condition, it alerts you as follows:

 - The F LED turns on.

 - The gas reading is replaced by the FAIL message.

 - The fail relay de-energizes.